andres123dev/my-paint-board-vanilla/README.md

 <div id="readme-en">

 ## Description
-It's a blackboard made using just HTML, CSS and vanilla Javascript.
+It's a paint board wrote with just HTML, CSS and vanilla Javascript and using the W3C event model.

 Therefore, it can be run locally and doesn't need connection to internet.